Florida’s tech industry ranks #4 in the nation; instrumental in attracting high-tech companies

 “The Tampa Bay region has a very vibrant and active tech community; it’s a fantastic place to live and do business,” stated Sara MacQueen, the company’s President.
-“There is a lot of innovation happening here, particularly within the manufacturing and life sciences industries, being in the center of it is the perfect fit for our company.”
+“There is a lot of innovation happening here, particularly within the life sciences industry, being in the center of it is the perfect fit for our company.”

-Big Fish specializes in developing custom mobile applications for fast-moving medium and large companies.
+Big Fish specializes in developing custom mobile applications for innovative healthcare and field service companies.
 According to the company’s President, its relocation to the St. Petersburg area will allow them to better serve their clients, not only locally, but throughout the United States.